internationalmc/internationalmc/README.md

 ---

 ## 👋 About Us
 We’re a 2-person team creating fresh ideas for Minecraft servers.
-Founded in {not_yet}, we turn our ideas into real, playable features.
+Founded on August 20, 2025, we turn our ideas into real, playable features.

 Our mission?
 To create **cool, high-quality, and customizable plugins** that transform gameplay while keeping things lightweight and server-friendly. 🚀